 Configuring co-management will only be enabled for a selected pilot collection.
 Selected Window 10 1709 or later devices will be in the pilot group for Co-Management.
 This pilot group of this collection can use for a staged co-management roll-out.

 We can choose to initiate automatic enrollment or move workloads to InTune for devices in the pilot collection before you roll out co-management to all supported Windows 10 devices in your production environment.

-Configure Co-management for all production devices collection via Auto enrollment into option.
+Configure Co-management for all production devices collection via Auto-enrollment into the option.
 Configure co-management policy for production.
 There is no exclusion collection option to disable devices from co-management.

 How to Enable SCCM Co-Management for SCCM Clients and Intune Managed Devices?

 There are two ways to enable SCCM co-management for Windows 10 1709 or later devices.

 Enable Co-management for SCCM Clients